millavay/my-computer-chocolatey.md/my-computer-chocolatey.md

 ***The list of apps that you are going to install is as below:*** <br>

-> powershell-core, git, vscode, putty,firefox, greenshot,google-drive-file-stream, googlechrome notepadplusplus, winscp, 7zip,  paint.net, windirstat, zoom, sudo, vmrc, vmware-horizon-client, github-desktop, docker-desktop & obs-studio powertoys
+> powershell-core, git, vscode, putty,firefox, greenshot,google-drive-file-stream, googlechrome notepadplusplus, winscp, 7zip,  paint.net, windirstat, zoom, sudo, vmrc, vmware-horizon-client, github-desktop, docker-desktop & obs-studio powertoys signal spotify discord

 ***To install the above mentioned programs run the following script***